social-science

 The Data: A Split Profession

-Traditional linguistics -- phonetics, syntax, morphology, historical linguistics, sociolinguistics -- faces lower exposure, estimated around 25-35%, with automation risk of 15-20 out of 100.
+Traditional linguistics -- phonetics, syntax, morphology, historical linguistics, sociolinguistics -- faces lower exposure, estimated around 25-35% [Estimate], with automation risk of 15-20% [Estimate].
 The core work of documenting languages, analyzing grammatical structures, conducting fieldwork with speakers of endangered languages, and developing linguistic theory remains deeply human.

 Why AI Makes Linguists More Valuable